Tilia caroliniana: Taxonomy

 Trees described as belonging to Tilia mexicana, belong to either subsp. floridana or subsp. occidentalis.
 However, the taxonomy of American species of Tilia remains a matter of contention.
 DNA analysis, which has clarified much of the taxonomy of genera such as Ulmus, has yet to be applied to Tilia.
 Pigott (2012) wrote:

 The complexity of variation in American Tilia is not readily treated by classical taxonomy, and attempts to do so have resulted in the description of a profusion of species and varieties that are often separated by small and inconsistent differences.

 Description

-Tilia caroliniana may grow to 30 m tall with a trunk up to 150 cm in diameter.
+Tilia caroliniana may grow to 30 m tall with a trunk up to 150 cm in diameter, though it usually grows to only 30 ft to 60 ft tall.
 The leaves are large, very unequal at the base, 7–19 cm long and 6–14 cm broad, with a finely toothed margin; they are light green and smooth above, and silvery downy beneath.
 Some leaves on specimens identified as T. mexicana in English arboreta are huge, 30 cm long, as exemplified by the specimen at the Ventnor Botanic Garden.
+The mature bark is gray, scaly, and somewhat ridged; the twigs are reddish-brown and usually hairy.
 The flowers, larger than those of T. americana, are produced in clusters of 10–24 together.
 The fruit is spherical, 13 mm diameter, downy, with the fruit bract pointed at the base.

+Distribution

+T. caroliniana is found throughout much of the Deep South from South Carolina through Mississippi, as well as in northern and central Florida, southern North Carolina, parts of Louisiana and Arkansas, and eastern and central Texas.
+It grows at low elevations.